PsyChiLin/PsyChiLin.github.io/_pages/professional.md

 * M.S. in Psychology, National Taiwan University, 2017/2 - 2018/6
 * B.S. in Psychology, National Cheng Kung University, 2012/9 - 2016/6

-Experience
+Research Experience
 ======
-- Infant Cognition Project, Department of Psychology, University of Michigan Ann Arbor. *Mentor: Prof. Henry Wellman, PhD*
+- Young Child Social Cognition Project, Department of Psychology, University of Michigan Ann Arbor. *Mentor: Prof. Henry Wellman, PhD*
   - Explore the relationship between Theory of Mind and language development in deaf children with cochlear implants or hearing aids.
+  - Develop a robust and valid ToM scale for preschoolers and school-age children
+  - Meta-analyze and summarize ToM studies in the literature to provide capture specificity, commonality, and generalizability of ToM development
+  - Examine the relationship between bilingualism and ToM

 - Language & Literacy Laboratory, Department of Psychology, University of Michigan Ann Arbor. *Mentor: Prof. Ioulia Kovelman, PhD*
-  - Use near functional infrared spectroscopy (fNIRS) to examine the neural development of bilingualism in Chinese-English bilingual children.
+  - Use near functional infrared spectroscopy (fNIRS) to examine the neural development of bilingualism in Chinese-English bilingual children
+  - Implement naturalistic listening designs to investigate the underlying mechanism of ToM as well as language processing in typically developing children and children with dyslexia

 - Language Neuroscience Laboratory, Department of Psychology, National Taiwan University. *Mentor: Prof. Tai-Li Chou, PhD*
-    - Develop functional magnetic resonance imaging (fMRI) studies to investigate the underlying mechanism of social cognition in typical developing children.
+  - Develop functional magnetic resonance imaging (fMRI) studies to investigate the underlying mechanism of ToM in typically developing children and children with autism spectrum disorder (ASD)
-    - Identify aberrant cognitive organizations in autism spectrum disorder (ASD) patients and propose a framework for their atypical social processing.
-    - Understand the differences in neural correlates of semantic processing between typical developing subjects and schizophrenia patients.
-    - Investigate language comprehension and the corresponding neural activities in bilingual adults.
-    - Design a new analysis method that implement machine learning algorithms to analyze near functional infrared spectroscopy (fNIRS) data.
+  - Design a new analysis method implementing machine learning algorithms to analyze fNIRS data.
-    - Establish a model to interpret the mechanism of human empathy.
+  - Establish a conceptual model to interpret the mechanism of human empathy.

 - Language Acquisition and Cognitive Development Laboratory, Department of Psychology, National Cheng Kung University. *Mentor: Prof. Jon-Fan Hu, PhD*
   - Pioneer fNIRS research in Taiwan to explore the neural mechanism of first impression formation.
-    - Adopt behavioral experiments in embodied perspective to probe semantic properties of emotion words.
   - Develop fMRI studies to investigate the underlying relationships between ToM and humor processing.
-    - Establish valid and reliable scales to measure self-report empathy ability
-    - Design developmental experiments to understand the interaction between Theory of Mind, empathy and social development.

 - Cognitive and Affective Neuroscience Laboratory, National Cheng Kung University, Department of Psychology. *Mentor: Prof. Der-Yow Chen, PhD*
     - Develop a multi-fMRI scanners hyper-scanning paradigm to investigate the neural underpinnings of social interaction.
     - Probe the underlying metalizing processes and cognitive abilities of playing Chinese Go from the experimental psychology perspective.
-    - Investigate the relationship between perspective taking and emotion processing using interactive social decision-making tasks.

 - National Cheng Kung University, Institute of Education. *Mentor: Prof. Ching-Fan Sheu*